CarlosUziel/de-capstone/README.md

   2. This file will be loaded internally to connect to AWS and perform various operations.
   3. **DO NOT SHARE THIS FILE WITH ANYONE!** I recommend adding this file to .gitignore to avoid accidentally pushing it to a git repository: `printf "\n_user.cfg\n" >> .gitignore`.

-**Create cluster:**

-  1. Fill the `dl.cfg` configuration file.
-These are the basic parameters that will be used to operate on AWS.
-More concretely, `GENERAL` covers general parameters, `DWH` includes the necessary information to create and connect to the Redshift cluster and S3 contains information on where to find the source dataset for this project. *This file is already filled with example values*.
-  2. To create the Redshift cluster, simply run the `setup.py` python script (must be done after `initialize_airflow.sh`, since registration of connections is also taking place in `setup.py`).
+**Set configuration values:**

+Fill the `dl.cfg` configuration file.
+This is needed in order to create the S3 bucket that will hold all the data, as well as the region where this bucket should reside in.

-<span style="color:red;font-weight:bold">*DO NOT FORGET TO TERMINATE YOUR REDSHIFT CLUSTER WHEN FINISHED WORKING ON THE PROJECT TO AVOID UNWANTED COSTS!*</span>
+<span style="color:red;font-weight:bold">*DO NOT FORGET TO DELETE YOUR S3 BUCKETS WHEN FINISHED WORKING ON THE PROJECT TO AVOID UNWANTED COSTS!*</span>

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Usage

-...
+Simply follow along the main notebook of this project: `notebooks/main.ipynb`.

 <p align="right">(<a href="#top">back to top</a>)</p>